 In addition to dozens of restaurants, Disney Springs is also home to one hundred shops and over twenty attractions.
 When you stay at Old Key West, you can have plenty of adventures without even entering a Disney park!

 The Saratoga Springs Resort & Spa is a stately Victorian retreat on the waters of Lake Buena Vista.
 Inspired by a resort of the same name from the 1800s, Disney’s Saratoga Springs Resort blends modern conveniences with Victorian elegance and charm.

 Families of six or more will need to book a villa as the studio rooms can only sleep four.
 Enjoy the gorgeous greenery surrounding the Treehouse Villa, get comfortable in the cozy 2 Bedroom Villa, or spread out in the spacious 3 Bedroom Grand Villa.
-All villas include a kitchen, washer and dryer, and separate living space, so you’ll have all the comforts of home while you’re at Disney World.
+All villas include a kitchen, washer and dryer, and separate living space, so you’ll have all the comforts of home while you’re at Walt Disney World.

 Your kids will love the multiple pools with waterslides, and the grown-ups can appreciate the award-winning Lake Buena Vista golf course.
 You can unwind at the top-notch spa (Covid restrictions may apply) and get a refreshing workout at the Health Club.
 There are plenty of dining choices, and Disney Springs is just a water taxi ride away.